 All About Family

-Over the past twelve years, Woodhouse Chocolate has earned the respect of its peers as well as the regard of the press.
-Appearing in magazines such as Martha Stewart Living, Saveur, InStyle and several times on Oprah’s O list, Woodhouse has also been named first in the country by Consumer Reports.
-Most recently, the Huffington Post gave Woodhouse the distinction of the best chocolate shop in America.
+Over the years, Woodhouse Chocolate has earned the respect of its peers as well as the regard of the press.
+Appearing in magazines such as Martha Stewart Living, Saveur, InStyle and several times on Oprah’s O list, Woodhouse has also been named first in the country by Consumer Reports and the best chocolate shop in America by the Huffington Post.
+Most recently, our S'mores were honored on The Best Thing I Ever Ate.